intel/media-delivery/doc/quality-lowdelay.rst

 #.
 CBR low bitrates BD-rate
 #.
 CBR high bitrates BD-rate

-In the following sections you can find command lines used for low delay H.264/AVC, H.265/HEVC and AV1 video coding with Intel® Media SDK `Sample Multi-Transcode <https://github.com/Intel-Media-SDK/MediaSDK/blob/master/doc/samples/readme-multi-transcode_linux.md>`_ and `ffmpeg-qsv <https://trac.ffmpeg.org/wiki/Hardware/QuickSync>`_ (Intel® Media SDK integration into FFmpeg).
+In the following sections you can find command lines used for low delay H.264/AVC, H.265/HEVC and AV1 video coding with Intel® Media SDK |SMT|_ and `ffmpeg-qsv`_ (Intel® Media SDK integration into FFmpeg).

 Video Quality Measuring Tool
 ----------------------------
-A `video quality measuring tool <man/measure-quality.asciidoc>`_ is provided as a part of Media Delivery Software Stack.
+A |measure-quality|_ is provided as a part of Media Delivery Software Stack.
 The tool allows users to measure video quality for themselves in a manner described in this document for either a predefined set of video sequences, or a video sequences of their choosing.
 The input can be a raw YUV 4:2:0 8-bit file, or any video encoded bitstream (raw or within a container) supported by ffmpeg.